XiaoMi/themis/readme.md

 Themis provides cross-row/cross-table transaction on HBase based on [google's percolator](http://research.google.com/pubs/pub36726.html).

 Themis guarantees the ACID characteristics of cross-row transaction by two-phase commit and conflict resolution, which is based on the single-row transaction of HBase.
 Themis depends on [chronos](https://github.com/XiaoMi/chronos) to provide global strictly incremental timestamp, which defines the global order for transactions and makes themis could read database snapshot before given timestamp.
 Themis adopts HBase coprocessor framework, which could serve after loading themis coprocessors without changing source code of HBase.
 The APIs of themis are similar with HBase's, including themisPut/themisDelete/themisGet/themisScan.
-We validate the correctness of themis for a few months, the performance of themis in current version is similar to the result reported in paper of [percolator](http://research.google.com/pubs/pub36726.html).
+We validate the correctness of themis for a few months, and try to optimize the [percolator](http://research.google.com/pubs/pub36726.html) algorithm to achieve better performance.

 ## Example of Themis API